ShuweiLeung/Leetcode/String/537. Complex Number Multiplication/README.md

 ===

 ## Description
- Given two strings representing two complex numbers.
+ Given two strings representing two `complex numbers`.

 You need to return a string representing their multiplication.
-Note i2 = -1 according to the definition.
+Note i^2 = -1 according to the definition.

 Example 1: